godly-devotion/coffee-ratio/README.md

 ### Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Support My Work

+If you like the apps I've made and would like to support me, please consider purchasing the app on the [Google Play Store](https://play.google.com/store/apps/details?id=com.godly_devotion.coffee_ratio) or by sponsoring me through [GitHub Sponsors](https://github.com/sponsors/godly-devotion).